 In less than two miles from the Hackberry, Stone Donkey narrows down into a tight, dark slot canyon.
 The slot can can be explored from the bottom, or via a technical route from the top.
 The canyon frequently has pools at its lower end and can be nearly pitch black in one section.

-From above the slot one can continue following the wash toward the colorful sandstone near upper Snake Canyon or go cross-county where it’s possible to connect to upper Hogeye Canyon and descend to the Upper Paria.
+From above the slot one can continue following the obstacle-free wash toward the colorful sandstone near upper Snake Canyon or go cross-county where it’s possible to connect to upper Hogeye Canyon and then descend to the Upper Paria.

 2012 Bryce to Moab* Hike (Upper Stone Donkey to Cottonwood Road)